-The 2021 annual total compensation as determined under Item 402 of Regulation S-K for our CEO was \$5,947,423 as reported in the Summary Compensation Table of this Proxy Statement.
-For 2021 we identified a new median employee.
-The 2021 annual total compensation as determined under Item 402 of Regulation S-K for our median employee (excluding our CEO) was \$65,209.
-The ratio of our CEO's annual total compensation to our median employee's total compensation for fiscal year 2021 is 91 to 1.
+The 2022 annual total compensation as determined under Item 402 of Regulation S-K for our CEO was \$1,885,034 as reported in the Summary Compensation Table of this Proxy Statement.
+In determining our pay ratio for the fiscal year ended December 31, 2022, we concluded there were no changes to our employee population or employee compensation arrangements that would significantly change our pay ratio disclosure.
+However, we used a different median employee this year because the original median employee left the Company during fiscal year 2022.
+As permitted by the SEC rules, the median employee used for 2022 is an employee whose compensation was substantially similar to the compensation of the original median employee last year, based on the methodology used to select the original median employee.
+The 2022 annual total compensation as determined under Item 402 of Regulation S-K for our median employee (excluding our CEO) was \$68,939.
+The ratio of our CEO's annual total compensation to our median employee's total compensation for fiscal year 2022 is 27 to 1.
 To identify, and to determine the annual total compensation of, the median employee, we used the methodology set forth below.